Thursday, December 10, 2009

 Instructions

-Meanwhile, in the bottom of soup pot or Dutch oven, heat the olive oil over medium; add the onion, celery, carrots, garlic and sauté until tender.
-Add the thyme and pepper and stir; add the ham chunks and continue cooking, stirring occasionally.
-Toss in the ham bone or ham hocks.
+2. Meanwhile, in the bottom of soup pot or Dutch oven, heat the bacon fat over medium; add the onion, celery, carrots, garlic and sauté just until tender.

-Continue cooking on a low simmer an additional 30 minutes to 1 hour, or until beans are tender and sauce thickens.
-Add additional chicken stock or water as needed.
+6. Add additional chicken stock or water only if needed.
 When beans are tender, taste and adjust seasonings as desired; cover and hold on very low.

 Crockpot: Rinse, drain and sort through beans.
 Add the unsoaked beans to a 4-quart or larger slow cooker.
-Saute veggies and meats and add with all of the remaining ingredients except butter, parsley, Cajun seasoning and rice.
+Sauté veggies and meats and add with all of the remaining ingredients except butter, parsley, Cajun seasoning and rice.
 Cover the beans with 5 to 7 cups of very hot water, or use a combination of water and broth if desired - you’ll need more or less depending on whether you’ve soaked your beans and whether you are using a large ham bone.
 You want to cover the beans by about an inch or so.
 Cover and cook on high for 7 to 8 hours, 10 to 12 hours on low, or until the beans are tender.
 Before serving, stir in butter, parsley, Cajun seasoning and salt; taste and adjust seasonings as needed.

 Posted by on December 10, 2009

 Images and Full Post Content including Recipe ©Deep South Dish.
-Do not repost elsewhere without explicit permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 .